Bons's dwarf day gecko

 Bons's dwarf day gecko or Bons' dwarf day gecko (Lygodactylus bonsi) is a species of lizard in the family Gekkonidae.
 The species is endemic to Malawi.

 Etymology

-The specific name, bonsi, is in honor of French herpetologist Jacques Bons (born 1933).
+The specific name, bonsi, is in honour of French herpetologist Jacques Bons (born 1933).

 Taxonomy

 L. bonsi was originally described as a subspecies of Bernard's dwarf gecko (Lygodactylus bernardi), but has since year 2000 considered a full species.

 Geographic range

 L. bonsi is found in the Mulanje Massif in southern Malawi.

 Habitat

 The preferred natural habitat of L. bonsi is rocky areas in grassland, at altitudes of 2,000–2,953 m.